 Nau mai, haere mai!

-We are particularly delighted to have dance teachers Mervyn Short from the United Kingdom, Jamie Berg of Norway, Christine Freeman from Australia, Auckland’s Gail Schofield, and Nicole Trewavas from Manawatu leading the classes.
+We are particularly delighted to have dance teachers Mervyn Short from the United Kingdom, Jamie Berg of Norway, Christine Freeman from Australia, Gail Schofield from Auckland, Mary Thomas from Whakatane and Nicole Trewavas from Manawatu leading the classes.
 Ian T Muir of Prestwick Scotland, and James Gray of Oslo are the invited and renowned international musicians, who – together with NZ musicians – will be playing for all dance classes and for evening events.

 The 19-20 Summer School has classes for a range of dancing capabilities, and – building on the ‘Spring Fling’ classes in Europe – a new specialist class is provided for more energetic and younger dancers.
 And drawing on their broad teaching experience, the 19-20 Summer School will have afternoon sessions for certificated and club teachers provided by the three international teachers.
 A Musicians’ class will run over six afternoons.

 Noting class definitions are slightly different to past schools, a class selector will be available on the website, and discussion with your club tutor may assist in choosing the right class for you.

 All dance classes are programmed for the mornings.

 St Peters School is a private boarding and day school in an idyllic setting outside of Cambridge, and it will be the centre of the Summer School, with accommodation and all evening dances at St Peters, and main meals held in the school’s atmospheric Dining Hall.
 A number of the classes will be held at the school, and other dance classes in timber-floored halls at nearby Cambridge.
 Transport will be provided to the Cambridge halls.